hai-vr/documentation/docs/products/starmesh/prefabs/vrc.md

   - A speed value of 3 makes the animation play in 0.33 second.
   - A speed value of 4 makes the animation play in 0.25 second.
 - You can have multiple of those prefabs in the same avatar, and they will execute independently.
+- By default, the *BoneProxy* is configured to attach to your hip when the avatar is being built.

 ### Performance considerations